 AICE SRF PGS 2018 Seats

 Based upon compatibility with his/her own subject area at post-graduation level, the candidate should select one Major Subject Group and from the following Table for appearing in the Competitive Examination.
 The candidate is required to attempt questions from all of the Sub-subjects listed under a Major Subject Group.
-The syllabus for the examination is given at Annexure-I. Number of seats and ICAR-JRF/SRF(PGS) in various sub-subjects are given below in Table 1; the number being tentative at present and the final position will be known at the time of online counseling only.
+The syllabus for the examination is given at Annexure-I. The number of seats and ICAR-JRF/SRF(PGS) in various sub-subjects are given below in Table 1; the number being tentative at present and the final position will be known at the time of online counselling only.

 *3% reservation in ICAR-JRF/SRF(PGS) for Physically Challenged (PC) category will be horizontal across all the categories, i.e. such candidates would draw JRF/SRF from the GEN/SC/ST category to which they belong.
 If ICAR-JRF/SRF(PGS) is not available in a particular category to which the PC candidate belongs, then the same would be drawn from General Category depending upon availability.

 Reservation of Seats

 Scheduled Caste, Scheduled Tribe, Physically Challenged and Other Backward Classes (NCL)